BSC-ES/autosubmit/docs/source/userguide/platforms/index.rst

         Log.result(f"Job: {job.name}")
         return None

-The class ``submit_job`` is a existing class in SlurmPlatform that was overwritten to have a new behaviour
+The class ``submit_job`` is a existing class in SlurmPlatform that was overwritten to have a new behaviour.

-At the end your file should be looking like this
+At the end your file should be looking like this:

 .. code-block:: python

     from typing import Union
     from autosubmit.platforms.slurmplatform import SlurmPlatform
-    from log.log import Log

     class ExamplePlatform(SlurmPlatform):
         """Class to manage slurm jobs"""